Martin Harnik: VfB Stuttgart

-In July 2010, he moved to VfB Stuttgart.
+In July 2010, Harnik moved to VfB Stuttgart.
+Harnik began playing for Stuttgart as a joker, but manager Bruno Labbadia brought him into the regular starting squad as the club was fighting relegation in the 2010–11 Bundesliga season.
 In the first fixture of his second season with the club, Harnik scored the second goal of a 3–0 home win over Schalke.
 Harnik propelled his side to victory with a brace against SC Freiburg on 16 September 2011.

 In the 2011–12 season, Harnik was Stuttgart's top scorer with 17 goals and eight assists.
 On 6 January 2012, he extended his contract with VfB Stuttgart until June 2016.
 Harnik netted twice in the final of the DFB-Pokal on 1 June 2013, but Stuttgart fell 3–2 to Bayern Munich and the Bavarians secured an unprecedented league, cup and European cup treble.

 Hannover 96

 In July 2016, Harnik joined Hannover 96.
 He scored 21 goals in 33 appearances during the 2016–17 season.
 He scored 11 goals in 32 appearances during the 2017–18 season.

 Werder Bremen

 In May 2018, Werder Bremen announced Harnik would return to the club for the 2018–19 season.
 Media reported he signed a contract until 2021 and estimated the transfer fee paid to Hannover 96 at around €2 million.

 On 2 September 2019, Hamburger SV announced the signing of Harnik on a season-long loan deal.

 In October 2020, after Harnik's return from loan, he agreed the termination of his contract with Werder Bremen.